takuyhaa/PUmolecules/README.md

 `./PU_results/`: Folder where classification results are stored in "PU_learning" mode
 `./PU_preds/`: Folder where prediction results are storesd in "PU_predict" mode
 `./Regression_results/`: Folder where regression results are stored in "Regression" mode
-`./TL_models/`: Folder where fune-tuned models are stored in "Transfer" mode `./TL_results/`: Folder where regression results in "Transfer" mode
+`./TL_models/`: Folder where fune-tuned models are stored in "Transfer" mode
+`./TL_results/`: Folder where regression results in "Transfer" mode
-`./Scratch_models/`: Folder where scratch models are stored in "Scratch" mode
+`./Scratch_models/`: Folder where scratch models are stored in "Scratch" mode.
+Our pre-trained models are also supplied.
 `./Scratch_results/`: Folder where regression results are stored in "Scratch" mode

 ## Examples